phoenixframework/phoenix/guides/phoenix_mix_tasks.md

 * injecting test/hello/blog/blog_test.exs
 ```

-When `phx.gen.json` is done creating files, it helpfully tells us that we need to add a line to our router file as well as run our ecto migrations.
+When `mix phx.gen.json` is done creating files, it helpfully tells us that we need to add a line to our router file as well as run our ecto migrations.

 ```console
 Add the resource to your :api scope in lib/hello_web/router.ex: